-- Joint VLT/I-ALMA proposals For the first time, in P112, ESO is introducing a joint channel for scientific programmes requiring both VLT/I and ALMA observations.
-See 4.11 for more information. - Rapid Response Mode (RRM) activation policy: The RRM policy changed starting in Period 105: on-going observations on any VLT instrument can be interrupted by an RRM triggered on that specific UT, even if the trigger requires a change of focus, unless the relevant programme is specifically protected against an RRM trigger (in case of strictly time-critical programmes).
-The change is fully operational on all UTs since Period 109.
-Users are encouraged to read Sect.
-4.8.2, which describes in more detail this new aspect of the RRM policy. - Joint VLT/I-XMM proposals: It will not be possible to apply for VLT-XMM time in Period 112; proposals under this scheme will be invited again in Period 113. - Distribution of UT instruments: For Period 112 the distribution of offered instruments on the UT foci is shown in Table 1.
+- Joint VLT/I-ALMA proposals In P112, ESO introduced a joint channel for scientific programmes requiring both VLT/I and ALMA observations.
+See 4.11 for more information. - Rapid Response Mode (RRM) activation policy: On-going observation on any VLT instrument can be interrupted by an RRM observation triggered on that specific UT, even if the trigger requires a change of focus.
+Exceptions are possible if a programme is specifically protected against an RRM trigger.
+Users are encouraged to read Sect 4.8.2, which describes in more detail the RRM policy. - Joint VLT/I-XMM proposals: It will not be possible to apply for VLT-XMM time in Period 114; proposals under this scheme will be invited again in Period 115.

+• Distribution of UT instruments: For Period 114 the distribution of offered instruments on the UT foci is shown in Table 1.
 ESPRESSO can be operated from any of the four UTs in 1-UT mode and employs the four UTs simultaneously in 4-UT mode.

 Nasmyth A Cassegrain Nasmyth B

-UT1 Visitor Instrument (Sect.
-3) FORS2 KMOS
+UT1 MOONS (in preparations) FORS2 KMOS

-UT2 FLAMES VISIR
+UT2 FLAMES VISIR UVES

 UT3 SPHERE X-SHOOTER CRIRES

 UT4 - AOF HAWK-I ERIS MUSE

 ICCF ESPRESSO

 VLTI GRAVITY MATISSE PIONIER

-Table 1: Distribution of offered UT instruments in Period 112.
+Table 1: Distribution of offered UT instruments in Period 114.